Ryman/rust-skeptic/README.md

-# Be a Rust Skeptic
+# Be a Rust Documentation Skeptic

 Test your Rust Markdown documentation via Cargo.